 You have a right (referred to the right to restrict processing) to block or suppress the processing of personal data in certain circumstances.

 If you contest the accuracy of the personal data, processing may be restricted until the accuracy of the personal data has verified.
 This also applies where you contest that the processing is unlawful.

 If you would like to exercise this right, you must submit a written request to email@example.com, specifying the information that you wish us to impose a processing restriction on.

 We have appointed a Data Protection Officer who has overall day-to-day responsibility for the processing of personal data.

 If you have any questions at all about this privacy notice or would like more information about any of the issues covered in it, please contact firstname.lastname@example.org

-If you have a concern or complaint about the way we have handled your personal data you have the right to complain to the information commissioner via the helpline 0303 123 1113 or by visiting the following website.
+If you have a concern or complaint about the way we have handled your personal data you have the right to complain to the information commissioner via the helpline 0303 123 1113 or by visiting the Information Commissioner's Office website.

 A list of all third party companies that we share personal data with is listed below: